Thursday, January 8, 2026

 Research question:

-How does social capital influence environmental stewardship and sustainable business development in protected landscapes, and in what ways can the Community Capitals Framework (CCF) be applied to assess and enhance governance outcomes in the Cornwall National Landscape (CNL) five-year plan?
+How does social capital influence environmental stewardship and sustainable business development in the Cornwall National Landscape and in what ways can a Community Capitals Framework-based approach be applied to enhance governance and reconcile conservation with economic growth.

 Research Aim: